mishioo/tesliper/docs/source/glossary.rst

     trimming
-        Internally marking certain conformers as *not kept*. ``tesliper`` provides an easy way to trim conformers to user's needs, see :ref:`trimming conformers`.
+        Internally marking certain conformers as *not kept*. ``tesliper`` provides an easy way to trim conformers to user's needs, see :ref:`filtering conformers`.

     kept
         Conformers may be internally marked as *kept* or *not kept*. *Kept* conformers